Examples And CLI Commands¶

 Safe deterministic mock prediction smoke. |

-POST /workflows/generate |
+POST /workflows/predict |

-Configurable provider generate workflow using a JSON body with provider, prompt, and duration_seconds. |
+Configurable provider prediction workflow using a JSON body with provider, world_state, and action. |

 /readyz reports ready, provider_unconfigured, or provider_unhealthy.
 Only ready